 Send this instead: Take a screenshot of your Facebook page and send it to him with the message, "I'll show you mine if you show me yours," Davis suggests.
 It's flirtier and seems less like some sort of proposal.

 5. "What are you up to?"
 (Sent anytime after midnight)

-Unless you’re angling for a one-night stand as opposed to a real relationship, this message sends all the wrong signals to your guy.
-You might as well text, “Want to have sex?” because they’re basically the same message, Blew says.
-[Tweet this tip!]
+If you're looking for a FWB situation, then this one's fine.
+(In that case, read up on how to have multiple orgasms.)
+But if you're interested in a relationship, you shouldn't send this text, because it sends all the wrong signals.
+You might as well text, "Want to have sex?" because they're basically the same message, Blew says.

-Send this instead: “I’m wearing something I think you're gonna enjoy.”
-Send this well before 12, and you’ll leave him wanting more without him assuming you’re lonely, horny, tipsy—or all three, Blews says.
+Send this instead: "I'm wearing something I think you're gonna enjoy."
+Send this well before 12, and you'll leave him or her wanting more without them assuming you're lonely, horny, tipsy-or all three, Blews says.

 6. "Thinking of you."

-This could work with your boyfriend of multiple years, but send this to a guy you only recently started dating, and you may not realize you’re delivering a digital billboard that says you’re really, really into him—which could frighten him off, Davis warns.
-From a guy’s perspective, this could be too much, too soon.
+This could work with your partner of multiple years, but if you send this text to someone you only recently started dating, and you may not realize you're delivering a digital billboard that says you're really, really into him or her-which could frighten them off, Davis warns.
+This could be too much, too soon.

-Send this instead: “Had a great time with you.
-Let’s do it again soon.”
+Send this instead: "Had a great time with you.
+Let's do it again soon."
 Before you get serious with someone, dating should be fun.
-Tell him you’re into him—and loved the date—without giving the impression that you’ve already started planning your wedding, Davis says.
-He doesn’t have to know that part!
+Show you're interested-and loved the date-without giving the impression that you've already started planning your wedding, Davis says.
+Even if you're already scouting bridesmaid dresses.